Texas lawmakers are drafting a hair discrimination bill

 CROWN stands for Create a Respectful and Open World for Natural Hair, and the measure would protect against “unjust grooming policies that have a disparate impact on black children, women, and men” in workplaces and public schools, CROWN Coalition advocate Adjoa Asamoah said.
 The coalition is a national alliance of organizations working to end hair discrimination.

-The bill is a show of support for students like Deandre Arnold Barbers, who was suspended from Hill High School in Mont Belvieu and won’t be able to attend graduation unless he cuts his dreadlocks.
+The bill is a show of support for students like Deandre Arnold, who was suspended from Hill High School in Mont Belvieu and won’t be able to attend graduation unless he cuts his dreadlocks.

 Barbers Hill Independent School District, which includes Hill High, prohibits male students’ hair from falling below their eyebrows or ears.